Tips for staying warm

 Clothes

-Though string vests have fallen out of fashion, and tend to often be associated with less-than-refined men these days, the principle holds true, and virtually all clothing designed to keep you warm follow that same principle.
+Though string vests fell out of fashion, the principle holds true, and virtually all clothing designed to keep you warm follow that same principle.
 Of course, there’s far more to it that just slipping on a string vest!

 Moisture